dataresearchcenter/legal/docs/en/dpa.md

 and

 IDIO Daten Import Export GmbH, Gottschedstr.
-4, 13357 Berlin
+4, 13357 Berlin (doing business as _Data and Research Center - DARC_)

 \- hereinafter referred to as the Processor -